C4pivara35/C4pivara35/README.md

   - 💬 I am 18 years old, currently living in Brazil.
 I have fluency in English and have experience with Python and i'm studying Web, Database and Java.

-  - ⚡ I enjoy play basketball, as well as watching movies, reading manga, or comics and playing games!
+  - ⚡ I enjoy playing basketball, as well as watching movies, reading manga, or comics and playing games!
 I believe that our personal interests contribute to a more refined perception of things and problem-solving.
 </details>

 <!-- Links -->